ASX Stock Delivering the World’s First “Zero Carbon” Lithium Project

 Situated in a geothermal field of operational geothermal plants that currently produce stable baseload renewable energy, the field is one of the only heated brines globally that is uniquely enriched in lithium.

-As a consequence, KRX has a project in a very well understood brine field with considerable amounts of existing seismic and drilling data potentially available for exploration and resource evaluation.
+As a consequence, the Vulcan Project in a very well understood brine field with considerable amounts of existing seismic and drilling data potentially available for exploration and resource evaluation.

 The project covers a total area of approximately 78,600 Ha of which over 51,000 Ha is already granted.
 It comprises two 100%-owned granted licenses (Mannheim and Ortenau) and three license applications (Taro, Ludeig and Rheinaue) as can be seen mapped out below.